-The Scientific Shambles of Brexit – What Now?by Professor Stephen Curry & Dr Andrew Steele
+The Scientific Shambles of Brexit – What Now?Notes in the Guestbook - by Professor Stephen Curry & Dr Andrew Steele

 If ever there was a shambles worthy of being described as cosmic, it’s Brexit.
 A small majority voting in favour of one of two binary options representing a huge spectrum of possibilities can only mean one thing: whatever you do, most people are going to be grumpy.